IrisLiu-00/dndnotes/_notes/Campaign/Scratchpad.md

 - go graverobbing for Vasilev
 	- under Kallista's alma mater?
 	- there's a competing adventuring party (sponsored by the council?) also there
+- attend a fancy theater show
+- catch an escaped criminal
+- desert tomb raiding, helping Nidalia find out abt her creation
+    - give the party a reason to find nidalia / ask her stuff > hook into this adventure
+    - Created by Freyot (Fistandia’s friend)? or Fistandia herself to guard some extradimensional space?
+    - designing dungeons with cool mechanics (see resources)
+- Kallista gets recaptured by the tieflings, do a court trial encounter
+- Something brings them to the Mirwood, do class revolution
+- exploring the corpse of a sky whale
+- Anime con with Rulla
+- Court intrigue at the court of birds
+- Labyrinth crawl, find the treasure guarded by the automata
+    - artificial intelligences, labyrinths + minotaur (Borges)